open-mmlab/mmdetection/docs/en/faq.md

 - Compatibility issue between MMCV and MMDetection; "ConvWS is already registered in conv layer"; "AssertionError: MMCV==xxx is used but incompatible.
 Please install mmcv>=xxx, \<=xxx."

-  Compatible MMDetection and MMCV versions are shown as below.
+  Compatible MMDetection, MMEngine, and MMCV versions are shown as below.
 Please choose the correct version of MMCV to avoid installation issues.

   | MMDetection version |         MMCV version         |     MMEngine version     |
   | :-----------------: | :--------------------------: | :----------------------: |